 |Federal student loan repayment plans||2-3 hours to apply||Free|

 |Student loan refinancing||1 hour to apply, 7 days to get approved||Loan origination fee, 1% of amount financed|

-Once your plan to get out of debt is working, then you should take steps to increase your income.
-More income will allow you to pay off debt faster.
+Once your plan to get out of debt is working, take steps to increase your income.
+This will allow you to pay off debt faster.
 You can make larger payments to eliminate transferred balances or make extra payments on consolidation and refinanced loans.
-If you have debts you need to settle, more income will allow to generate the funds you need for settlement offers faster.
+If you have debts you need to settle, more income will generate the funds you need faster for settlement offers.

 There are several ways to increase your income:

 Finally, as you work your way out of debt, don’t do anything that will sabotage your efforts.
-Also, take every step possible to avoid new debt:
+Take every step possible to avoid new debt: